-Especially if you're looking to hire virtual assistants, who are often in high demand among business owners ready to break free from the pitfalls of time-draining admin work.
-Knowing the right virtual assistant interview questions to ask is half the battle.
+If you're looking to hire virtual assistants, who are often in high demand among business owners ready to break free from the pitfalls of time-draining admin work, knowing the right virtual assistant interview questions to ask is half the battle.

-Luckily, you don't need to be an HR expert to ace this.
+Luckily, you don't need to be an HR expert to ace this aspect of your talent sourcing process.

-In this article, we'll help you get it right from the get-go by honing in on the most essential VA interview questions to ask your candidates.
+At Somewhere, we'll help you get it right from the get-go by honing in on the most essential virtual assistant interview questions to ask your candidates.

 1. “What would you like me to know about you?”